-Snowy Water Inquiry Outcomes Implementation Deed (2002) Available on the Department of Planning and Environment website at www.industry.nsw.gov.au/water
+Snowy Water Inquiry Outcomes Implementation Deed (2002)

+Available on the Department of Climate Change, Energy, the Environment and Water website at DCCEEW Website

-WaterNSW/ Department of Planning and Environment - Water Accounting System (joint ownership)
+WaterNSW/ Department of Climate Change, Energy, the Environment and Water-Water Accounting System (joint ownership)

-Water savings accounting industry.nsw.gov.au/water/basins-catchments/snowy- river/initiative/water-recovery-savings-summary delivery requirements).
+Water savings accounting industry.nsw.gov.au/water/basins-catchments/snowy-river/initiative/water-recovery-savings-summary

+Each year, allocated water in licences acquired by the water for rivers recovery is determined on January 31 (the amount Snowy Hydro is instructed to withhold from upcoming environmental delivery requirements).
 A transaction of this amount removes the allocation from the Murrumbidgee licences (decreasing the liability on the Murrumbidgee water assets).
 Any available water determinations that occur after this date and prior to the closing of the water year, are added to the accounts, with the standard carryover rules of the relative licence category applied.